 He was fearless and honed his skills by diving from bridges where crowds of up to 20,000 would gather to marvel at the breathtaking performances of the man known as the ‘Champion Diver of the World’.

-In 1889 he made his first recorded bridge dive at Runcorn about 18 miles upriver from Liverpool when he plunged 85 feet into the Mersey.
+In 1889 he made his first recorded bridge dive at Runcorn about 18 miles upriver from Liverpool where he plunged 85 feet into the Mersey.
 In the next few years he gave at least four repeat performances at Runcorn and also dived off the Forth Bridge, Tay Bridge, Jamaica Bridge in Glasgow, London Bridge, O’Connell Bridge in Dublin, and a string of other structures.

 He went to elaborate lengths to outwit police and railway officials who often tried to stop his antics.
 As a result, he became a master of disguise, dressing as a farmer, miner, newsboy, old woman, and a female market worker to avoid the attention of the authorities.
 Sometimes, he succeeded in diving from bridges only to be arrested as he left the water, and on other occasions, he would manage to dodge his pursuers.